Fig 1: SOW WITH IT’S PIGGLET

 2. Pigs grow very fast

 3. Pigs are highly prolific.
-Their gestation period is 114 days.
+Their gestation period is 114 days ( that is, 3 months, 3 weeks and 3 days).
 They farrow between 10 to 12 piglets at a time.
 And two litters per year.

 4. The return on pig rearing is high.
 With little investment, the income from pig product is high.